 Unused variables by themselves are innocuous, but they may provide memory space that attackers could use in combination with other techniques.

-This vulnerability is similar to 6.18 Dead store [WXQ] if the variable is initialized but never used.
+This vulnerability is similar to clause 6.18 Dead store [WXQ] if the variable is initialized but never used.

 6.19.2 Cross reference